symfony/symfony-docs/reference/configuration/framework.rst

 html_sanitizer
 ~~~~~~~~~~~~~~

-.. versionadded:: 6.1

-    The HTML sanitizer configuration was introduced in Symfony 6.1.

 The ``html_sanitizer`` option (and its children) are used to configure
 custom HTML sanitizers.
 Read more about the options in the
 :ref:`HTML sanitizer documentation <html-sanitizer-configuration>`.